-The hearing aid contains two radio technologies, which are described below:
+The hearing aid contains two radio technologies (optional), which are described below:

 The hearing aid contains a radio transceiver using short range magnetic induction technology working at 3.84 MHz.
-The magnetic field strength of the transmitter is very weak and is always below -40 dBμA/m at a 10 meter distance.
+The magnetic field strength of the transmitter is very weak and is always below -40 dBμA/m at a 10 metre distance.

-The hearing aid also contains a radio transceiver using Bluetooth® Low Energy (BLE) and a proprietary short range radio technology both working at ISM band 2.4 GHz.
-The radio transmitter is weak and is always below 4.8 dBm e.i.r.p. in total radiated power.
+The hearing aid also contains a radio transceiver using Bluetooth Low Energy (BLE) and a proprietary shortrange radio technology, both working at 2.4 GHz.

+The 2.4 GHz radio transmitter is weak and is always below 4 dBm e.i.r.p. in total radiated power.